TiCaLiBrO/Trillia/root/learning/tutorials/trillia/debugging/sepalinfo.md

         ignore

 Because many errors usually result in or are caused by `Undefined` values, and because `Undefined` returns `Undefined` when augmented, this can result in accumulation of `Undefined` variables.

+`x?`  This will be used to track every change that happens to x.
+`x??` This tracks every expression that x is part of.
+This includes `if` statements and writes.
+Only Ordinal of x, not of anything else